APA President Jeffrey Lieberman, MD

 MHPAEA supplements the pre-existing Mental Health Parity Law (MHPA) of 1996 and MHPAEA’s interim final rule further amends certain provisions in MHPA.
 For example, plans are only permitted to manage the mental health and substance use benefit so long as they do not do so in a discriminatory manner.

 For additional information on parity implementation visit the Parity Implementation Coalition (PIC) website ParityIsPersonal.
-The APA is a founding member of the Coalition.
+The APA is a founding member of the Coalition which was formed to help ensure that the MHPAEA is properly enforced.